 Key Takeaways Server Interview

-Embarking on a career as a Server offers a unique opportunity to directly impact the dining experience and satisfaction of guests.
+Working as a Server is a good start as it always allows for first-hand influencing of existing guests’ experience and their level of satisfaction.
 Here are essential insights for anyone stepping into this vibrant role: